waldemarnt/http-status-codes/README.md

 - [502](http://httpstatus.es/502) - Service temporarily overloaded - The server cannot process the request due to a high load (whether HTTP servicing or other requests).
 The implication is that this is a temporary condition which maybe alleviated at other times.
 - [503](http://httpstatus.es/503) - Gateway timeout - This is equivalent to Internal Error 500, but in the case of a server which is in turn accessing some other service, this indicates that the respose from the other service did not return within a time that the gateway was prepared to wait.
 As from the point of view of the clientand the HTTP transaction the other service is hidden within the server, this maybe treated identically to Internal error 500, but has more diagnostic value.

-### Redirection 3xx
-The codes in this section indicate action to be taken (normally automatically) by the client in order to fulfill the request.

-- [301](http://httpstatus.es/301) - Moved - The data requested has been assigned a new URI, the change is permanent.
-(N.B. this is an optimisation, which must, pragmatically, be included in this definition.
-Browsers with link editing capabiliy should automatically relink to the new reference, where possible)

-- [302](http://httpstatus.es/302) - Found - The data requested actually resides under a different URL, however, the redirection may be altered on occasion (when making links to these kinds of document, the browser should default to using the Udi of the redirection document, but have the option of linking to the final document) as for "Forward".

-- [303](http://httpstatus.es/303) - Method - Like the found response, this suggests that the client go try another network address.
-In this case, a different method may be used too, rather than GET.

-- [304](http://httpstatus.es/304) - Not Modified - If the client has done a conditional GET and access is allowed, but the document has not been modified since the date and time specified in If-Modified-Since field, the server responds with a 304 status code and does not send the document body to the client.

 ## Contribute